hyungkyulee/prod-forum-roboticists/README.md

 Enable users to sign up and sign in
 ```
 $ amplify add auth
+Scanning for plugins...
+Plugin scan successful
 Using service: Cognito, provided by: awscloudformation

  The current configured provider is Amazon Cognito.

  Do you want to use the default authentication and security configuration?
-Defau
-lt configuration
+Default configuration
  Warning: you will not be able to edit these selections.
  How do you want users to be able to sign in?
-Username
+Email
  Do you want to configure advanced settings?
-Yes, I want to make some additional
- changes.
- Warning: you will not be able to edit these selections.
- What attributes are required for signing up?
-Email
- Do you want to enable any of the following capabilities?
+No, I am done.
-Successfully added resource jinyus3a9d20ff locally
+Successfully added resource roboticistsc2cce626 locally

+Some next steps:
+"amplify push" will build all your local backend resources and provision it in the cloud
+"amplify publish" will build all your local backend and frontend resources (if you have hosting category added) and provision it in the cloud

-$ amplify update auth
+$ amplify push
-Please note that certain attributes may not be overwritten if you choose to use defaults settings.

-You have configured resources that might depend on this Cognito resource.
-Updating this Cognito resource could have unintended side effects.

-Using service: Cognito, provided by: awscloudformation
- What do you want to do?
-Create or update Cognito user pool groups
-?
-Provide a name for your user pool group: Admin
-?
-Do you want to add another User Pool Group No
-✔ Sort the user pool groups in order of preference · Admin
-Successfully updated resource jinyus3a9d20ff locally
 ```

 #### Storage